Individuals & Families

 What we do

-Our comprehensive programs help children impacted by parental addiction.
-Through peer support groups, working with horses, and an evidence-based curriculum, HHH provides children with hope, community, and empowerment to build a brighter, drug-free future.
+Our comprehensive program helps adults and their families impacted by addiction.
+Through peer support groups, working with horses, and an evidence-based curriculum, HHH provides participants with hope, community and empowerment, to foster a brighter, drug-free future.

 What Is Equine Therapy?